jagajastic/BEM/README.md

 ## Explanation

-Navigation represent the Block nav bar which a block,
+Navigation represent the Block nav bar which is a block,

 List represent the ul(unorder list)